EricRibeiro/mortgage-calculator-service/README.md

 Since calculating the interest rate is a hurdle, I broke down the code into [interest rate](src/interestRate.ts) and [mortgage](src/mortgage.ts)-specific files.
 They contain all functions necessary to perform their respective responsibilities.
 I linked the sources of all formulas throughout the source code.

-I'm writing tests and validating my outputs with the following calculators:
+I'm writing tests and validating my outputs with the following calculators.
+Notice, however, that your mileage may vary because of rounding errors:

  - https://itools-ioutils.fcac-acfc.gc.ca/MC-CH/MCCalc-CHCalc-eng.aspx
  - https://www.mortgagecalculator.org/calcs/canadian.php

 ## Running the service